This delicious Pomegranate Pear Kale Salad is loaded with fresh, healthy ingredients. The simple, vibrant lemon dressing ties it all together.

-- "Massaging" the kale simply means to rub it between your fingers with a bit of the dressing until the kale softens
+- "Massaging" the kale simply means rubbing it between your fingers with a bit of the dressing until the kale softens

 - Use a good, sharp knife to shred the kale.
 I have used these Global knives for years and love them.
-I've tried others, but always come back to these beautiful, good quality knives.
+I've tried others, but always come back to these beautiful, good-quality knives.
 They have a nice feel and aren't too heavy.
-You can purchase them in individually, as well as in different size sets.
-Scott keeps my knives razor sharp with Global's unique and easy to use ceramic wqter wheel sharpener.
+You can purchase them individually, as well as in different size sets.
+Scott keeps my knives razor-sharp with Global's unique and easy-to-use ceramic water wheel sharpener.
 These knives would make a fabulous gift for your favorite chef!

 - This Pomegranate Pear Kale Salad can be made a few hours in advance.
 I like to reserve a small amount of the Parmesan, pomegranate arils and sunflower seeds to garnish the salad just before serving.

 - Are you intimidated by pomegranates?
 I used to be, and often ended up purchasing the ridiculously expensive arils instead of whole pomegranates (which are very reasonably priced when they're in season).
 Several years ago I discovered a super easy, no-mess technique for removing the seeds (arils) from the pomegranate.
 I did a tutorial post on this method that shows you exactly how it works.
 You'll never have to buy the pricey seeds again; you'll be a believer once you see how easy it is!

 - Pomegranates are in season in the U.S. from September through February.
 During the off-season, feel free to make this salad without the pomegranates.
 It will still be super delicious!

 - You can make the dressing and shred the kale, up to a day in advance, then massage the kale and combine with the other ingredients an hour or so before serving.